 Olivia began sending him the sermons of Henry Ward Beecher.
 Years later, Twain wrote to Beecher,

 “How I do hate those enemies of the human race who go around enslaving God’s free people with pledges–to quit drinking instead of to quit wanting to drink.”
 By then, he was sending letters to his wife from abroad asking her to stock up on scotch.

-Olivia caved about a year after they first met after he pressed her perhaps too ardently.
+Olivia caved about a year after they first met.
 He wrote to her from the road, explaining why.
 “I love you, Livy,” he wrote.
 “And I am happy in the possession of half your heart.
 I would rather hold half of your heart than all of anybody’s else – and so I am tranquil and satisfied.”

 Her parents had given them their conditional approval but wanted references.
 The references didn’t exactly glow.
 One friend described him to Olivia’s father as “a humbug—shallow & superficial—a man who has talent, no doubt, but will make a trivial & possibly a worse use of it.”